Home Blog Page 2

 In Luganda language, gorillas are called “Bisodde” in Lunyankole-Lukiga, its “Engagi” and other names depending on the tribe.
 Gorillas are found in forested areas, mountainous areas and so on.
 Those which prefer staying in low lands are called Lowland Gorillas while those staying in highlands are called mountain gorillas.

 Uganda, Rwanda and the Democratic Republic of Congo (DRC) are the only homes to the mountain gorillas.
-These countries host the mountain gorillas in four gazetted national parks of Bwindi National park and Mgahinga National Park of Uganda, the Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of Congo (DRC).
+These countries host the mountain gorillas in four gazetted national parks of Bwindi National Park and Mgahinga National Park of Uganda, the Volcanoes National Park in Rwanda and the Virunga National Park in the Democratic Republic of Congo (DRC).

 Gorillas are found in ten countries in Africa.
-Other African countries hosting the endangered gorillas include Central African Republic, Nigeria, Democratic republic of Congo (DRC), Congo Brazzaville, Angola, Cameroon and Gabon.
+Other African countries hosting the endangered gorillas include Central African Republic, Nigeria, Democratic Republic of Congo (DRC), Congo Brazzaville, Angola, Cameroon and Gabon.

 Meeting the gorillas eye to eye in the wild is one of the most thrilling wildlife encounters you can enjoy in Africa.
 Within several countries, gorilla tourism has been developed and tourists can visit the natural habitats where these great apes live and watch them from the wild.
 This experience commonly referred to as gorilla trekking is a moving experience.
 Don’t expect a zoo experience given that you will be within the natural home of the great apes without any barrier protecting you.